Gerard of Csanád: Bishop of Csanád

-Gerard was a missionary bishop, tasked with the conversion of the pagan inhabitants of his diocese.
+Gerard was a missionary bishop, tasked with converting the pagan inhabitants of his diocese.
 His Long Life writes that people came to Gerard, "noblemen and commoners, rich and poor", asking him to baptize them "in the name of the Holy Trinity".
 They brought horses, cattle, sheep, carpets, rings and necklaces to give them to the bishop.
 The Long Life credits Gerard with the building of churches "for every city" in his diocese to serve the growing number of believers.
 Although the Long Life attributes the establishment of the archdeaconries of Gerard's diocese to him, most scholars regard this statement as a clear anachronism.
 Gerard regularly visited Stephen.
 During a travel from Csanád to the royal court in Székesfehérvár or Esztergom, he and one of his clerics, Walther, stayed in a manor where a slave woman was singing while making flour on a grinder.
 Gerard referred to the music as the "symphonia Ungarorum" (or "drum of the Hungarians"), associating the sound of the grinder with a drum roll.
-Being touched by her cheerfulness while making a hard work, Gerard gave the woman precious gifts.
+Being touched by her cheerfulness while doing hard work, Gerard gave the woman precious gifts.

 Stephen I died on 15 August 1038.
-His nephew, the Venetian Peter Orseolo mounted the throne, but he was dethroned in 1041.
+His nephew, the Venetian Peter Orseolo, mounted the throne, but he was dethroned in 1041.
 Peter's successor, Samuel Aba, had many lords executed.
 He visited Csanád, asking Gerard to put a crown on his head during the mass on Resurrection Sunday.
-He refused Aba, but the bishops who accompanied the king to Csanád, performed the coronation.
+He refused Aba, but the bishops who accompanied the king to Csanád performed the coronation.
 Gerard went to the pulpit, declaring that the "sword of vengeance will descend" upon Aba's head in three years, because he had gained the kingdom by deceit.
-The credibility of the report of the Long Life of Aba's visit in Gerard's see is subject to scholarly debates.
+The credibility of the report of the Long Life of Aba's visit to Gerard's see is subject to scholarly debates.